Effortless Tai Chi Breathing: Step by Step Guide, Exercises & Techniques

 When you are ready, close your eyes and start to follow your breath.

-Where is it travelling to and from?
+Where is it traveling to and from?

-Bring your attention to the Dan Tian.
+There is no judgment here, no correction or adjustment.
+Just observation.
+Bring your attention to Dan Tian.
 Visualise it.
-The place from which life arises, our vital energy centre.
+The place from which life arises is our vital energy center.
 Try to perceive it.
 Feel its energy radiating from just below your navel.
 You can use your imagination.

-Now bring your attention back to your breath and, without forcing it, observe as the breathing fills your belly, connects with the Dan Tian and then flows out.
+Now bring your attention back to your breath and, without forcing it, observe as the breathing fills your belly, connects with the Dan Tian, and then flows out.

 Do not try to inflate your belly or force the stomach out.
-Instead, be curious and find that with time you can bring your breath deep into your belly.
+Instead, be curious and find that, with time, you can bring your breath deep into your belly.
+You will probably notice thoughts about other things.
+When this happens, just observe the thought without judgment and let it go.
+Return your attention to your breathing.

-Do this for 5-10 minutes and feel that your body begins to breathe this way without intention.
+Do this for 5–10 minutes, and feel that your body begins to breathe this way without intention.

 When you are ready, come out of the meditation by gently opening your eyes.
 Shake your body.
 Bounce up and down.
 Wake your body up.
 Let out a belly laugh!
 You are a Tai Chi practitioner on a beautiful exploration of your being.